 - An approved values elective.

-- A degree or capstone project in the Evans School, unless the other unit requires a master’s thesis.
+- A capstone project in the Evans School, unless the other unit requires a master’s thesis.
 The thesis must contain a substantial policy/management component and an Evans School faculty member must be on the thesis committee.

 - At least 72 total credits, of which 52 must be taken within the Evans School.

 Students interested in pursuing a concurrent degree should contact the Evans School Student Services office at firstname.lastname@example.org or 206.543.4900.
-Students can also develop an area of specialization while pursuing an Evans School MPA through their electives or with one of our non-degree and graduate certificate programs.
+Students can also develop an area of specialization while pursuing an Evans School MPA through their electives or with one of our graduate certificate programs.